flatsheet/flatsheet/readme.md

 # flatsheet

-A multi-user, real-time editor for tabular data.
+A multi-user, real-time editor for curating data.

-## Goal

-Allow multiple users to edit tabular data in real time, and get a json file that can be downloaded or integrated with a server API.

 ## Refactor notes

 This version of Flatsheet is a complete rewrite using Node.js.
 The first version was a [Ruby on Rails prototype](https://github.com/flatsheet/flatsheet-prototype).

 ### Todos: